Uttarakhand CM urges officials to speed up work on Kedarnath-Badrinath temples | Science-Environment

 - India

-Uttarakhand Chief Minister Pushkar Singh Dhami has asked officials to quickly prepare a DPR for the beautification of Badrinath temple premises on the lines of Kedarnath including development of a riverfront, a lakefront and an arrival plaza there.
+Uttarakhand Chief Minister Pushkar Singh Dhami has asked officials to quickly prepare a detailed plan for the beautification of Badrinath temple premises on the lines of Kedarnath including development of a riverfront, a lakefront and an arrival plaza there.

-Dhami, who reviewed the progress of the reconstruction projects underway at Kedarnath and the progress of the development masterplan on Badrinath, said a dedicated division should be created in the state PWD to impart momentum to the construction works going on at Kedarnath and preparation of a DPR for the works to be taken up at Badrinath.
+Dhami, who reviewed the progress of the reconstruction projects underway at Kedarnath and the progress of the development master plan on Badrinath, said a dedicated division should be created in the state PWD to impart momentum to the construction works going on at Kedarnath and preparation of a detailed project report (DPR) for the works to be taken up at Badrinath.

 He asked officials to ensure the construction works at both the Himalayan temples are done in accordance with Prime Minister Narendra Modi's vision.